 Analogously to the studio’s follow-up platformer – Titus the Fox – that arrived a year later, Jake and Elwood can only take out enemies by picking up and hurling individual projectiles such as crates.
 I say ‘such as’ except that’s all they deploy as weapons in this first outing – it’s surprising how much more adventurous you become when you climb into a fox outfit.
 In their fancy dress suits they’ll pick up anything including enemy sprites while they flounder in thin air to find their footing.

 In the Blues Brothers projectiles are disposable so must be used sparingly, and only against foes that pose a real threat, whereas with the Fox, certain chuckables will bounce back or travel so far before coming to rest allowing you to recycle them.
-Mechanically, however, the maneuver is identical – press fire to hoist an item over your head, and tap fire again to pelt it horizontally across the landscape.
+Mechanically, however, the manoeuvre is identical – press fire to hoist an item over your head, and tap fire again to pelt it horizontally across the landscape.

 This isn’t the only cunning similarity you’ll notice – the game engine, trundling and crawling animation, and crazy pace have clearly been rehashed wholesale, and even some of the enemies put in a cameo appearance.
 If it ain’t broke, tart it up a bit and re-release it with a new name and theme!
 It’s not as if it was the first time Titus pulled a Moktar.